| Products from RANDOM HOUSE INC.

 View: By latest product added | By earliest product added

-Below are some of the products RANDOM HOUSE INC. has shared with ToyDirectory and TDmonthly
+Below are a select number of products from RANDOM HOUSE INC.

 Disney's Frozen is a computer-animated musical comedy-adventure in which a young princess named Anna is cursed by her estranged sister, the coldhearted Snow Queen Elsa.
 Anna's only hope of reversing the curse is to survive a perilous but thrilling journey across an icy landscape.
 Joined by a rugged, thrill-seeking outdoorsman, his one-antlered reindeer, and a hapless snowman, Anna must race against time, conquer the elements, and battle an army of menacing snowmen if she ever hopes to melt Elsa's frozen heart.
 Boys and girls ages 3–7 will love to join in the adventure with this 96-page coloring and activity book based on the hit movie and featuring a foil and embossed cover!